Tour Length

 “There should be.
 If one isn’t advertised, you should certainly inquire before booking the tour.
 There are three different types of experts.
 The first type are international birders with a broad-ranging knowledge of African (and possibly other) birds.
 However, they don’t necessarily have any great experience of the destination.
 The second type are national bird guides who might lack the international experience or qualifications.
 But these guides do all, or most, of their guiding in the country you’re visiting and have a high level of local expertise.
 Third are local guides who work at one specific park or destination.
 They know the birds there so intimately they can identify difficult species at a glance.
 They also often know exactly where to locate eagerly sought local specialties.
 The ideal set-up to maximize the trip list would be an international birding expert paired with a competent national driver/guide.
 Both of whom would enlist the support of local specialist guides at key birding sites. ”

-4Is it more expensive than a general safari?
+4Is a birding trip more expensive than a general safari?

 “As a rule, yes.
 The main reason for this is that almost all birding tours include an expert birding guide.
 The operator needs to pay that guide for their services.
 They also need to cover the guide’s travel expenses, including international flights if the guide is from outside the destination.
 In addition, many bird-watching itineraries cover quite remote areas to seek out unusual localized species.
 These areas are usually not visited by non-specialist tours.
 To help manage costs, many birders camp or stay at more basic accommodation since their priority is seeing birds, not hanging out in luxurious resorts and hotels. ”

-5What should I consider when choosing this type of safari?
+5What should I consider when choosing an African birding safari?

 “Ideally, join a safari run by a specialist birding company that uses recognized international birding specialists as guides.
 This will be relatively expensive.
 Budget-conscious birders could consider other options; for example, booking a standard non-birding package and asking for a national guide with a good knowledge of birds.
 Or local guides travel around, so try to secure a good local guide on the spot.
 Come prepared.
 Good binoculars are essential (I’d favor 10 x 50 lenses.
 A compact 10 x 40 is also good but, in my opinion, lower magnifications such as 8 x 40 have too many limitations for birds.)
 It is also worth buying a local field guide before you travel.
 Read up about the special birds associated with the parks and other destinations you will be visiting. ”